Toronto Chronic Pain, Neck & Back Injury Lawyers

 Our lawyers have a unique advantage on other law-firms in this area of practice.
 We have previously defended insurers that provide long term disability insurance to individuals suffering from Chronic pain.
 Our lawyers can help you understand your insurance policy so that you know what benefits you are entitled to and how to support your claim with the proper medical documentation.
 We also assist with collecting evidence,that connects your pain to your injury in structured ways,to compel the insurance companies to give proper consideration to your claim.

-If you need help, schedule a free consultation with a Toronto chronic pain lawyer by calling us at (905) 738-2463 or email us at email@example.com.
+If you need help, schedule a free consultation with a Toronto chronic pain lawyer by calling us at 1 844 786 LAW 1 (5291) or email us at firstname.lastname@example.org.
 We serve the whole Greater Toronto Area including Hamilton, Caledon and Ajax.